ThorbenKuck/NetCom2/CONTRIBUTING.md

 Only start new feature developments on features that are accepted!

 Only change things, that are relevant to your issue!
 Design the new feature beforehand!
+If you cannot show any Design, your feature-request might likely be declined!
 If possible, do not make major changes to the design!
+If you have to, please update the Issue with the new Design.
 Create a test, that thoroughly tests your new feature!
+Unit-Tests are to be preferred

 ### Tests

+Whenever you read "Test", we mean a Test that can be completed automatically.
 Tests can be done in 2 ways:

 1) Unit-Tests.
-   Create your test in <code>src/test/java</code> and then in the same package as the class you are testing
+   Create your test in <code>src/test/java/com/github/thorbenkuck/netcom2</code> and then in the same package as the class you are testing
    Name your Test in the following pattern: _"{Class-Name}Test"_
    You may freely define the size of your unit.
-Make it as small as possible.
+Make it as big as possible.
    Mock external dependencies, but do not mock message-objects.
 2) Integration-Tests.
-   Create your test in <code>src/test/java/integration</code> and then in whatever package you feel comfortable with
+   Create your test in <code>src/test/java/com/github/thorbenkuck/netcom2/integration</code> and then in whatever package you feel comfortable with
    Describe, what has to be done, so that your test can be run and succeeds.

 Annotate your Test with the Annotation <code>@Testing</code> and your code with <code>@Tested</code>.
 Those Annotations are for documentation-purposes only.